2018ik/2018ik.github.io/_wiki/trinity.markdown

 God is triune because He wants to dispense Himself into man.

 The Father, who is the source, the origin, has many riches.
 Whatever the Father has is the Son’s (John 16:15), and what the Son has is received by the Spirit (2 Cor.
 3:17).
 The Father is embodied in the Son, the Son is transfigured to be the Spirit, and the Spirit is the reaching of the divine Trinity to us.

-## Mystery
+## Hypostases

-God is 3 in 1 and 1 in 3, we cannot understand this with our mind.
+### Holy Spirit

+The Spirit is Christ.
+This can be seen in 2 Cor 3:18, 1 Cor.
+12:13.